Yin yang fried rice

 Yin yang fried rice (also transliterated as yuenyeung fried rice or yuanyang fried rice; 鴛鴦炒飯 (yuānyāng chǎofàn, jyun1 joeng1 caau2 faan6)) is a rice dish from Hong Kong, consisting of a plate of rice with béchamel sauce and tomato sauce.

-The name "yuenyeung" refers to mandarin ducks — a symbol of conjugal love in Chinese culture — as the birds usually appear in pairs and are highly sexually dimorphic in their appearance.
+The name "Yin yang" refers to mandarin ducks — a symbol of conjugal love in Chinese culture — as the birds usually appear in pairs and are highly sexually dimorphic in their appearance.
 The dish is named after this same connotation of a compatible "pair" of two dissimilar items: the béchamel and tomato sauces.
 Due to the romantic association, this dish is often served in Hong Kong wedding dinners.